top of page

 My name is Melissa!
 I am Ph.D.-trained biologist based in Washington, DC.
 I am currently a postdoctoral research fellow at the Smithsonian National Museum of Natural History.
 My research investigates the biodiversity and ecology of rare marine snails from the bottom of the ocean.

 Growing up just outside of Milwaukee, WI, I have always felt most at home in nature - whether it was going on autumn color walks with my mom or sorting through the weeds and wildlife at the lake.
-I earned my Bachelor's degree in Biological Sciences with a focus on Marine Biology from Florida State University.
+This love of nature led me to earn my Bachelor's degree in Biological Sciences with a focus on Marine Biology from Florida State University.

-During my Ph.D., I conducted research on methane seeps off of Costa Rica, from which I discovered 6 new species of deep-sea snails.
-I also earned my Teaching in Higher Education Certificate from the College of Education and was involved in numerous science communication efforts.
-I have spent a total of 125 days at sea and have been to bottom of the ocean on nine submersible dives.
+I went on to earn my Ph.D. from Temple University, where I discovered 6 new deep-sea species, earned my Teaching in Higher Education Certificate from the College of Education, and was also involved in numerous science communication efforts.
+I have spent a total of 125 days at sea and have been to the bottom of the ocean on nine submersible dives.

-Currently, I am interested in pursuing a career that leverages my expertise in biology and marine science to benefit the natural world and those who rely on it.
+Currently, I am interested in pursuing a career that leverages my scientific expertise to benefit the natural world and those who rely on it.
 I am particularly interested in pursuing careers related to science communication, public engagement, and science education.

 image5_edited.jpg